 And multiply they did.

-In normal times you could ring up the local council and get them to deal with a pest infestation but the UK had closed — I couldn’t even get an emergency dental appointment so good luck with finding a rat catcher.
+In normal times you could ring up the local council and get them to deal with a pest infestation but this was COVID and the UK was closed — I couldn’t even get an emergency dental appointment so good luck with finding a rat catcher.

 Instead my flatmate bought the rat poison and we dealt with the problem ourselves.